The NAGWS/USA rulebook

 such as sun glare.

-- All visiting coaches and
+- All coaches and players

 - Regular season games may